Duty free imports

 The minimum age for bringing alcoholic beverages into Iceland is 20 years and 18 years for tobaccos.

-See also information on possible combinations when shopping and video on the Duty Free store website.
+See also information on possible combinations when shopping on the Duty Free store website.

 Please note that travelers must have the duty free allowance in his or her own possession and present it to the customs authorities if requested.
 The duty free allowance cannot be assigned to travel agencies, tour guides, bus drivers or others.
 If a travel agency, driver or tour guide chooses to import goods on behalf of the travellers, the above described allowance for each traveller does not apply and duties must be paid in accordance with the invoice of the goods.
 If no invoice can be presented the value of the goods will be assessed by the customs authorities.